All right – so you want to know whether 4Life is a scam, right?

 To dig down a little bit there are 2 ways how to make money:

 - Selling the products – that is difficult due to a lot of competition between companies trying to sell similar products

-Here is a screenshot from the Income disclosure 2019.
+Here is a screenshot from the 4life income disclosure.

-You see that less than 1% really make a decent living.
+You see that less than 1% make a decent living.